MarkusBordihn/MC-MultiLoader-MDK/README.md

 However, I highly recommend using [IntelliJ IDEA][intellij-idea] for mod development, as it provides excellent support for Java development and Minecraft modding.

+### JDK requirements

+Java Development Kit (JDK) 17 or higher is required for mod development with MC-MultiLoader-MDK.
+The compiler for the final build should be set to Java 17.

 ### Recommended IntelliJ Plugins

 The following plugins are recommended for mod development with MC-MultiLoader-MDK: